 - Most recently filed federal income tax return

-- Contact information for personal advisors including attorneys, bankers, insurance agents, accountants, stock brokers, and physicians.
+- Contact information for personal advisors – attorneys, bankers, insurance agents, accountants, stock brokers, and physicians.

 - Contact information for children or other intended beneficiaries.

-All other documents and information the client believes should be reviewed or will be helpful in establishing the value and extent of the client’s estate and the types of assets comprising the client’s estate.
+All additional documents and information the client believes should be reviewed or will be helpful to establish the value and extent of the client’s estate and the types of assets comprising the client’s estate.

-Because everyone has different circumstances not all of the above items listed will be applicable to their particular situation.
-The checklist is merely a guideline to be followed in preparing for an initial estate planning appointment.
+Because everyone has different circumstances, not all of the above items listed will be applicable to their particular situation.
+This checklist is merely a guideline to be followed in preparing for an initial estate planning appointment.